-Plugins are third-party scripts or applications that extend the functionality of another app.
+Plugins are third-party scripts or applications that extend the functionality of Figma design and FigJam files.

-You can use plugins in the Editor to customize your experience, or create more efficient workflows.
+You can use plugins to customize your experience, or create more efficient workflows.

 Plugins interact with Figma via a dedicated Plugin API.

 We built the Plugin API around a set of fixed controlled endpoints.
 This ensures your plugins won't break when Figma releases new features and updates.

 - The Figma Plugins API gives both you read and write access to Files.

 - Plugins can also use external Web APIs such as the Google Maps API.
 This allows you to create plugins that can view, modify and create objects or layers.

 - Plugins can perform one or more "User Actions".
 User Actions are usually short-lived and are always manually invoked by the user.
 They can run immediately, or may require input from the user before applying any changes.